 Proactive working capital optimization

-As freeing up cash has become a priority for companies around the world, organizations are taking a creative approach to releasing funds.
+As freeing up cash has become a priority for companies around the world, organizations are taking a creative approach to unlocking working capital.
 Today it’s acknowledged that a good place to look is inside the business.
 This has the benefit of every leader, from CEO downwards, having a clearer insight into the company’s working capital management goals.

 Taking a proactive approach to working capital may bring considerable benefits.
 Research conducted for Taulia by the Supply Chain Finance Community/Windesheim University estimates that the size of the global supply chain finance market could be as much as $14 trillion in annual spend volumes.
 The same research also suggests the finance costs across the entire supply chain could be as much as 6-8% of the cost of goods sold – indicating another area of opportunity for companies looking to optimize their supply chains.